JWDobken/JWDobken/README.md

 Heee welcome!!
 Nice to have you here 👋

-I'm Joost (like toast with a "_J_"); a freelance data / devops engineer and developer and I keep myself busy with many things including:
+I'm Joost (like toast with a "_J_"); a freelance data / devops engineer and developer.

+I keep myself busy with many things including:

 🐍 Python and 🎹 Scala applications